robertkutwa/Empire-recipe/README.md

 # RecipeShare - Recipe Sharing Application

-A modern, full-stack recipe sharing application built with React (JSX), JavaScript, and Express.
+A modern, full-stack recipe sharing application built with React (JSX), JavaScript and Flask.
 Users can discover, share, and organize their favorite recipes with a beautiful, responsive interface and dark/light mode support.

 ## 🍳 Features